Why a goal tracking system raises your odds of finishing

-This guide connects the science of goal setting with the psychology of accountability.
-You’ll find the tracking methods, review cadences, and accountability frameworks that turn ambitious plans into finished projects.
+This guide is part of our Life Goals system and our Planning collection.
+It connects the science of goal setting with the psychology of accountability, and it gives you the tracking methods, review cadences, and accountability frameworks that turn ambitious plans into finished projects.

 Goal tracking systems are structured methods for recording, measuring, and reviewing progress toward defined objectives over time.
-Unlike simple to-do lists that track tasks, goal tracking systems connect daily actions to larger outcomes through measurable milestones, regular reviews, and feedback loops that inform course corrections.
+Unlike a to-do list, which only tracks tasks, a goal tracking system connects daily actions to larger outcomes through measurable milestones, regular reviews, and feedback loops that tell you when to course-correct.

 What you will learn